 Attrition Detection: Understanding employees and why they decide to leave or stay in a company is one of the primary questions in HR analytics.
 Identifying the risk of attrition demands advanced pattern recognition and an array of variables that should be custom-set for the company in question.
 With the help of machine learning, the seemingly far dots can be connected in seconds, freeing the time of HR representatives to focus on minimizing the risk than identifying it.

 Applicant tracking and assessment: In the companies that receive high volumes of applicants, tracking and assessment is a heavy workload that can only be minimized by the use of machine learning.
 While the quest for the best talent is on the rise, many HR representatives have started using algorithmic-based assessments to make the task faster and significantly efficient.

 Intelligent travel assistants: Since convenience is the king in today’s fast-paced world, smart services powered by AI are gaining popularity in many industries.
 Travel booking is one such area where automation powered by algorithms can be of great help.
 Intelligent bots can be trained to listen to your travel plan and make the booking for you.
-AI-powered virtual assistants are even integrated into popular IM apps such as Facebook messenger, Telegram, Skype and Slack.
-With this, users can do a host of things like finding the cheapest deals, making hotel reservations and booking flights.
-Such intelligent assistants can also give valuable suggestions to the users about popular destinations, dining places, tourist attractions and more.
+AI-powered virtual assistants are even integrated into popular IM apps such as Facebook Messenger, Telegram, Skype, and Slack.
+With this, users can do a host of things like finding the cheapest deals, making hotel reservations, and booking flights.
+Such intelligent assistants can also give valuable suggestions to users about popular destinations, dining places, tourist attractions, and more.